-If you’re wanting to up your cardio game, look no further than the NordicTrack Commercial 2450 Treadmill.
-This luxury product comes equipped with a 22-inch touchscreen monitor that offers tens of thousands of workout classes from iFit, and makes automatic adjustments to coincide with trainer-led classes.
-You can even rotate the monitor 360 degrees and hop off the treadmill to join the virtually endless strength training, yoga, and meditation classes that iFit offers.
+Treadmills are arguably the most popular piece of cardio equipment found in a home gym due to their versatility and ease of use, and the NordicTrack Commercial 2450 is one of the best treadmills we’ve tested.
+It also made our shortlist for best treadmills with screens list thanks to the 22-inch touchscreen monitor that displays tens of thousands of workout classes from iFit, during which the treadmill will automatically adjust the speed, incline, and decline.
+You can even rotate the monitor 360 degrees and hop off the treadmill to join the strength training, yoga, and meditation classes that iFit offers.

-The 2450 features a 3.6 HP motor, a max weight capacity of 300 pounds, a -3 percent decline, and up to 15 percent incline.
-There’s a max speed of 12 mph, and the integration of Google Maps™ allows you to “travel” the globe for your cardio sessions.
-While it’s pretty large, the hydraulic lift system allows you to fold the tread for easier storage.
+The 2450 features a 3.6 HP motor, a max weight capacity of 300 pounds, a -3 percent decline, and a top incline of 15 percent.
+The max speed offered is 12 mph, and the integration of Google Maps™ allows you to virtually travel the globe for your cardio sessions.
+While the 2450 is pretty large, the hydraulic lift system allows you to fold the deck for easier storage.
 Due to these luxury features, you’ll have to pay around $3,000 for this product, but that’s less than what some competitors charge for a more basic treadmill.
-So if you’re targeting a treadmill that offers a seemingly endless number of trainer-led workouts and have the budget to add the 2450 to your home gym, we think you’ll find it worth that price tag.
+So, if you’re targeting a treadmill that offers a seemingly endless number of trainer-led workouts and have the budget to add the 2450 to your home gym, we think you’ll find it worth that price tag.

 The NordicTrack 2450 is one of the most high-tech treadmills on the market.
 It features a 22-inch touchscreen display that can tilt to your comfort level, and rotate 360 degrees.
 Your purchase includes a free month of iFit, and all of your trainer-led classes offer automatic adjustments to the incline, decline, and speed settings.